sucyfer/asciirndsh/README.md

 ```
 ## Tip

-You can edit names of menu entries and paths to their respective directories to your preference.
+In code, you can edit names of menu entries and paths to their respective directories to your preference.